Should You Start a Podcast?

 Who is your audience?

 The most successful podcasts understand who their audience is and why a podcast (and not some other platform) is the best way to reach them.
-Before you start creating, it's smart to establish personas that represent target audience members and keep them in mind every time you plan an episode.
+Before you start creating, it's smart to establish personas that represent specific audience members and keep them in mind every time you plan an episode.
 "Would Sam, our listener persona, like this?
 Is this focused on what they like and are interested in?"
 Catering to these personas helps keep your show focused and on track, making for more engaging content.

 Photo by: DINFOS PAVILION Team